 Do you also wrestle with finding the optimal layout for your assortment within the limited space of your stores?
-Do you set-up your webshop with a select product assortment?
+Do you set up your webshop with a select product assortment?
 Or do you offer a broad and diverse online assortment, but see very low sales for many of the products?

 Tailor your inventory to your customers

-The ‘personalised stores module’ from Smart Supply gives you the opportunity to tailor store inventory and fine-tune it gradually based on consumer data.
+The ‘personalized stores module’ from Smart Supply gives you the opportunity to tailor store inventory and fine-tune it gradually based on consumer data.
 Data like the actual local consumer sales enriched with data from that specific retail area.
 That’s how you can offer your customers a broad and varied assortment, where it has the highest sales potential – both online and offline.
 Retail is detail.

-“With this module we offer retailers the possibility to adapt the store assortment per store location according to the actual needs of the consumers that go there.”
+“With this module, we offer retailers the possibility to adapt the store assortment per store location according to the actual needs of the consumers that go there.”

 Ben Vermin, Chainbalance